ibm-cloud-docs/containers/cs_network_policy.md

 Before you begin:
 1. [Install and configure the Calico CLI.](#cli_install)
 2. [Log in to your account.
-Target the appropriate region and, if applicable, resource group.
+If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud ks cluster-config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.

   ```
   ibmcloud ks cluster-config --cluster <cluster_name_or_ID> --admin --network